paralax/ColossalOpera/easy/beale_treasure.md

 # Note

-The inspiration for this challenge comes from the website http://www.damninteresting.com/89-263-201-500-337-480/ and my love of the Nicholas Cage movie series "National Treasure".
-More info: http://www.unmuseum.org/bealepap.htm
+The inspiration for this challenge comes from the [Damn Interesting website](http://www.damninteresting.com/89-263-201-500-337-480/) and my love of the Nicholas Cage movie series "National Treasure".
+For more info see the [Museum of Unnatural History](http://www.unmuseum.org/bealepap.htm).

 # Python Solution